EbruBaglan/ROS-tuto2/README.md

     - add RobotModel and your robot model should load up in RViz.
     - add Camera and select the Image topic that was defined in the camera Gazebo plugin
     - add LaserScan and select the topic that was defined in the Hokuyo Gazebo plugin.

+7. Add a box or sphere to see the effect on RViz.